On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Numerical results

 \subsubsection{Two-stage setting}

 Finally, we present our findings on the impact of improved forecasts for two-stage policies using a rolling-horizon approach.
 In these experiments, we consider the number of scenarios, $|\setSce|$, as 9 and 15 for the Walmart and Favorita datasets, respectively.
 Unlike the deterministic policy experiments, for both datasets, we consider 30 product groups with $|\Jset| = 3$ and a range of planning horizon lengths $\Tpar \in \{2,3,4,5\}$.
 Such a restricted setup consideration is mainly because two-stage stochastic models to be solved in the rolling horizon framework are significantly more computationally demanding than the deterministic models.
-We note that as we have mixed-binary recourse decisions, we solve the two-stage stochastic programs via their extensive form.
+We note that as we have mixed-binary recourse decisions, we solve the two-stage stochastic programs via their extensive form; developing a problem-specific solution method (e.g., decomposition algorithm) is out of scope of the paper.